gnicol/GitSwarm/perforce_swarm/doc-ce/development/architecture.md

 It is included in the GitSwarm packages.
 For source installs, it is obtained from the ['gitlab-shell` repository](FIXME https://gitlab.com/perforce/gitlab-shell/tree/master).
-New versions are usually tags, but staying on the master bnranch gives you the latest stable version.
-New releases are generally around the same time as $GitSwarm$ releases, with exception for informal security updates deemed critical.
+New versions are usually tags, but staying on the `release` branch gives you the latest stable version.
+New releases are generally around the same time as
+$GitSwarm$ releases, with exception for informal security updates deemed critical.

 ## Physical office analogy